Building Maquettes & Models Requisites Trading License in Dubai

 One of the most commercially significant features of the Dubai South Free Zone framework is that 100 per cent foreign ownership is permitted.
 There is no requirement to appoint a local UAE sponsor or partner, giving international entrepreneurs full control over their business from day one.

-Annual licence renewal is required, and traders must maintain a registered address within the free zone throughout the licence term.
+Annual license renewal is required, and traders must maintain a registered address within the free zone throughout the license term.
 Import and export activity must comply with UAE Federal Customs Authority regulations and Dubai Customs procedures, including accurate Harmonised System (HS) code classification for model-making materials to ensure smooth clearance.

 Free zone entities benefit from a zero rate of corporate tax on qualifying income under the UAE's standard free zone tax framework, subject to the conditions set out in the UAE Corporate Tax Law, which came into effect in 2023.
 VAT registration becomes mandatory once taxable supplies exceed the AED 375,000 threshold, and traders should factor this into their financial planning from the outset.